magalhini/Soup-Backbone-Boilerplate/readme.md

 ### Usage ###

-Fow now, simply download, and extract.
+For now, simply download and extract.
-You may delete the sample instantiated View on the router.js file.
+You may delete the sample instantiated View on the router.js file, as well as the model and collection files.

 To build using grunt, install its dependencies by running "grunt install" and then run the pre-defined tasks inside the grunt.js file. 'build' and 'compile' were already written for you, so check them out.